HOW TO MAKE BABY FOOD WITH A FOOD PROCESSOR

 STEP 1.
 COOK, STEAM OR ROAST INGREDIENTS (IF NEEDED)

-If your baby food recipe calls for firm ingredients like carrots or sweet potatoes, you’ll need to soften them up first.
+If your baby food recipe calls for firm ingredients like carrots, apples or sweet potatoes, you’ll need to soften them up first.
 Your options here are nearly endless.
 Experiment with techniques like roasting, boiling, steaming or even microwaving to bring out the right, soft texture needed for food processor baby food.

 STEP 2.
 ADD INGREDIENTS TO YOUR FOOD PROCESSOR